codingmak/Assessment/README.md

 The key used is called “Assessment”
 This will be used so that Terraform may ssh into the instance and run an update on the word press server.

-Configure your aws settings in your ~/.aws/credentials with the Access Id Key and Secret Key
+2. Configure your aws settings in your ~/.aws/credentials with the Access Id Key and Secret Key

-2. cd into directory containing the .tf files
-3. Run command to initialize:
+3. Run command to initialize in directory: terraform init
-terraform init

 4. To create a plan of the manifest files: